AMICO galaxy clusters in KiDS-1000: Splashback radius from weak lensing and cluster-galaxy correlation function: Modelling

 \subsection{3D model for individual haloes}

-This section presents the theoretical description of individual three-dimensional (3D) mass profiles.
-The models for $g_{\rm t}$ and $w_{\rm cg}$ are presented in Sects.\ \ref{sec:modelling:single_probes:g} and \ref{sec:modelling:single_probes:w}, respectively, while the corresponding expected values for ensembles of clusters are detailed in Sect.\ \ref{sec:modelling:stack}.
-For single clusters, we characterised the 3D mass distribution using a \citet[][DK14]{Diemer14} profile, commonly adopted to model observational data \citep{Baxter17,Rana23,Giocoli24,Joshi25}.
+This section presents the theoretical description of individual 3D mass profiles, characterised by the \citet[][DK14]{Diemer14} profile, widely used in the modelling of observational data \citep{Baxter17,Rana23,Giocoli24,Joshi25}.
 The corresponding excess 3D density profile is expressed as follows:

 where